Meeting Time: March 02, 2021 at 6:00pm CST

 • Default_avatar

-Eduardo Jaramillo over 3 years ago
+Eduardo Jaramillo almost 4 years ago

 From what I've read, body cameras for police officers have been a mixed bag, and in some cities studies have shown that they haven't had any positive effect on officer behavior.
 I think the cameras could be good for our community if rules are in place to ensure police use the footage they capture in a responsible way.
 A few questions that I think we should consider below: